davidguzmandev/RockBands/README.md

 ### EJS Practice

-Working with EJS, JavaScript, CSS, HTML and Express
+Working with EJS, JavaScript, CSS, HTML and Express.
+Use of routes and controllers.